Adapt Specific Nuisance and Excessive Lighting Bylaws in Quinte West

 Whether it is a pleasant spring evening or a warm summer night, the lights are so glaringly bright that it is impossible to spend time in my own yard without being overwhelmed by the glare.
 My personal sanctuary and the simple joys of being outside have been significantly disrupted by this constant and intrusive lighting.

-When I let my dogs out to the yard, I cannot see them as the light comes over the fence with such a glare, it shadows the immediate area below the fence at the back of my yard.
+When I let my dogs out to the yard, I could not see them as the light comes over the fence with such a glare, it shadows the immediate area below the fence at the back of my yard.

-We couldn't have guests over or host gatherings at our property-once the lights come on, there is no ability to enjoy my property.
+We couldn't have guests over or host gatherings at our property-once the lights come on, there was no ability to enjoy my property.

-In addition to being a nuisance, this situation now presents a security concern for my home.
+In addition to being a nuisance, this situation presented a security concern for my home.
 If someone were to come over the fence into my yard, they would appear only as a dark silhouette against the intense lighting on a camera, making them completely unidentifiable.
-Any security cameras are rendered ineffective due to the extreme brightness aimed directly into my yard.
+Any security cameras were rendered ineffective due to the extreme brightness aimed directly into my yard.

 I have documentation showing that I contacted the business directly in April 2025 in an effort to resolve this matter.
-I have also reached out to the City of Quinte West seeking a solution, and until March 9, 2026 there was no resolution.
+I have also reached out to the City of Quinte West seeking a solution in November 2025, and until March 9, 2026 there was no resolution.

 It took me taking to social media platforms to encourage the building owner to make the changes.